 Early notions of chivalry entailed loyalty to one’s liege lord and bravery in battle, similar to the values of the Heroic Age.

-There is a famous medieval song called ‘Song of Roland’ which describes the perfect knight who follows the ideals of chivalry – This ‘perfect knight‘ is described as having military
+There is a famous medieval song called ‘Song of Roland’ which describes the perfect knight who follows the ideals of chivalry – This ‘perfect knight’ is described as having military prowess, social fellowship, and ‘unwavering loyalty in his conduct.

-For example when Knights were taken prisoner ‘chivalry’ rules dictated that they were well looked after during their time in captivity. knights were never harmed or killed but exchanged for a ransom which was usually a very reasonable negotiation.
+For example, when Knights were taken prisoner ‘chivalry’ rules dictated that they were well looked after during their time in captivity. knights were never harmed or killed but exchanged for a ransom which was usually a very reasonable negotiation.

 Another important rule of the medieval knight was to ‘never strike a defenseless opponent during a battle’.